Snapshots of Walking in Winter in Illinois + Musings From My Wanderings

 And to wonder in amazement at how much snow can gather on a tiny little branch.

 I took so many photos that my fingers started to feel frozen in the single digit temps.

 But there’s nothing quite like the first morning after a big snow.

 Especially on a quiet trail.

 Before the rest of the world is out and about.

-And if I get snow inside my boots from going to deep (that definitely happened),
+And if I get snow inside my boots from going too deep into the tall drifts (that definitely happened),

 Or when the wind makes my nose freeze and my eyes water,

 I walk on home and find a little snuggle buddy.